MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 1. `ament` provides the underlying build system and tools specifically for ROS2 packages. `ament_cmake` is a CMake-based build system for C/C++ nodes and `ament_python` provides the tools for packing and installing python nodes and libraries.
 2. `colcon` (COmmand Line COLlectioN) is a general-purpose tool to build and manage entire workspaces with various build systems, including ament, cmake, make, and more.

-It means that our ROS2 workspaces will be `colcon workspaces` which in the backround will use `ament` for building the individual packages.
+It means that our ROS2 workspace will be a `colcon workspace` which - in the backround - will use `ament` for building the individual packages.

 >If you have experience with ROS1, `colcon` and `ament` replaces the old `catkin` tools.